-N460: Transition to Professional Practice (2 credit units/ 20 Clock Hours)
+N460: Transition to Professional Practice (2 credit units/20 Clock Hours)

-Seminar is for student in their final semester.
+Seminar is for student in their final quarter.
 Focus is on preparing for successfully transitioning into professional practice.
 The process and issues related to this role change will be explored.
 Personal and professional short and long term goals will be clarified.
 Prerequisite: N440; N440L.
-Co-requisites: N 450L; N450.
+Corequisites: N450L; N450.